How can you use tech to make your business less reliant on humans?

 But are we being wasteful investing in generalists?
 We think so...
 Investing in specialists either through training or recruitment and using automation of routine work to pay for it builds more robust, scalable businesses.

-So whilst there is no denying that people are vital to your business; you should consider taking steps to reduce the number of general tasks your employees need to do.
+Whilst there is no denying that great people are vital to your business; you should consider taking steps to reduce the number of mundane tasks your employees need to do.
 Do that and you can allow their specialisms to flourish, and in turn, give your business the chance to prosper.

 Top tips for using tech to minimise human reliance